Ollama Chat

 If you don’t want to use the Spring Boot auto-configuration, you can manually configure the OllamaChatModel in your application.
 The OllamaChatModel implements the ChatModel and StreamingChatModel and uses the Low-level OllamaApi Client to connect to the Ollama service.

-To use it add the spring-ai-ollama dependency to your project’s Maven pom.xml file:
+To use it, add the spring-ai-ollama dependency to your project’s Maven pom.xml or Gradle build.gradle build files:

 <dependency>